Mephilis7/PlayerManager/README.txt

 - Server maintenance command: keeps server online, but kicks every player without a special permission.
 - /report a player, and, for admins, /check how many times he has been reported because of what.
 - Optional teleportation when typing /acceptrules
-- Make the /rules command Essentials compatible
+- Make the plugin recognize that someone typed /rules, if the command leads to another plugin (i.e. Essentials)
 - Configurable polls, you players could then /vote whithin a defined amount of time for an option.
 - improve the BotBlocker (one IP bound to one name and vice versa)